thanks4opensource/regbits/README.md

         regbits.out             size: 2520      time: 3957
         struct.out              size: 2596      time: 4132

-Note these overall rankings of the implementations does not prove that each individual test performs in the same best-to-worst order.
+Note these overall rankings of the implementations do not prove that each individual test performs in the same best-to-worst order.
 For that, the individual `*.elf.dmp` disassembled files should be examined.
-Also note, however, that the constant-between-versions overhead of saving data during execution likely reduces that actual differences in speed (and size).
+Also note, however, that the constant-between-versions overhead of saving data during execution likely causes understimation of the actual differences in speed (and size).

 Attempts were made to make the tests "fair".
 For example, in the `struct` implementation ([`struct.c`](unittest/struct.c)) it would be "natural" to pass arguments by reference separately: